 Services like iCloud have had a rough few years, businesses are pretty worried about how secure their data will be when using one of the many cloud-based services available.
 This is because of the iCloud data breach back in 2014.
 However, with the rise of cloud security solutions, many businesses are starting to see the benefits of cloud technology as they no longer have to worry about the security of their data.

 The Internet is prone to latency and there is nothing we can do about that unless we shorten the links or change the speed of light.
 Connected cars require the capability to “think” and make decisions on the ground without the need for additional hops to the cloud.

-Similar to I.T networks, IoT networks to follow a Layer 1 (PHY), Layer 2 (MAC) and Layer 3 (IP) etc layers.
-And some of these layers requires optimisations to support IoT smart objects.
+Similar to I.T networks, IoT networks follow Layer 1 (PHY), Layer 2 (MAC), Layer 3 (IP), etc layers.
+And some of these layers require optimizations to support IoT smart objects.

 IP/TCP/UDP in an IoT world.

 The Internet Protocol (IP) is an integral part of IoT due to its versatility to deal with the large array of changes in Layer 1 and Layer 2 to suit the last mile IoT access technologies.
 IP is the protocol of the Internet and already connects billions of networks with a well-understood knowledge base.
 Everyone understands IP and knows how to troubleshoot it.
 It has proven to be robust and scalable that will now provide a solid framework for either bi-directional or unidirectional communication between IoT devices.
 In some cases, the full IP stack may not be necessary as protocol overhead may exceed device data.